Back to top

 • Valley Water is maintaining the program as required by the Municipal Regional Stormwater National Pollutant Discharge Elimination System (NPDES) Permit (MRP).

 • The most recent MRP became effective July 1, 2022 and will remain in effect through at least June 30, 2027.
-Valley Water continues to review practices and procedures to ensure compliance with permit provisions, and also collaborates with local and regional partners to satisfy regional requirements.
+Valley Water continues to review practices and procedures to ensure compliance with permit provisions, and collaborates with local and regional partners to satisfy regional requirements.

 Partnerships